 Twice per school year, Cadets are required to participate in a leadership development exercise.
-These exercises are usually two to three days in duration and are conducted at Fort Dix, New Jersey, or other military instillations.
-The field training exercises give students a chance to practice skills learned in the classroom and Leadership Laboratories.
-Contracted students are also required to attend the Advanced Camp over the summer between their Junior and Senior years.
-The Department of Military Science will work with the co-op coordinators to allow co-op Cadets to attend this training
+Exercises are two or three days in duration at Fort Dix, New Jersey, or other military instillations.
+Field training exercises give students a chance to practice skills learned in the classroom and Leadership Laboratories.
+Contracted students are also required to attend Advanced Camp over summer between their Junior and Senior years.
+Army ROTC will work with the co-op coordinators to allow co-op Cadets to attend this training.